amassiro/CMGsetup/README.md

     heppy_batch.py -o /path/to/output/dir   cfg.py

-( you should also set X509_USER_PROXY to some place on AFS and make sure to have a valid grid proxy)
+you should also set X509_USER_PROXY to some place on AFS and make sure to have a valid grid proxy

+    export X509_USER_PROXY=$HOME/private/cms.proxy

+    voms-proxy-init -voms cms

 from the output directory, you can check for failed jobs with